Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 The Phantom combines three systems, AN/APX-76, -80A and -81A, for interrogating and challenging other aircraft to detect whether they are friend or foe.

+The AN/APX-76 system enables regular interrogation with friendly transponder systems.

+Further, the US reverse-engineered some Soviet transponder systems between 1960 and 1980 enough to be able to develop the spoofing system AN/APX-81A _Combat-Tree_.
+Combat-Tree sends compatible interrogation requests to Soviet systems which they would identify as friendly systems, hence sending back a valid response.
+This allows the Phantom to not only identify friendly systems, but also some likely-hostile aircraft.

+> 💡 Soviets quickly realized the problem and patched their IFF transponder systems, while
+> also encrypting the communication to prevent another breach.

 ### Operation

 Controls are combined on a panel, accessible to the WSO on the left sub-panel area.